-Get access to everything we publish when you sign up for Outside+.
+Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Reclining Spinal Twist

 Reach your arms out at shoulder height and then lean over to the right side bringing your right hand to the floor.
-As you lean to the right side, lean all the way down so that your right elbow also comes to the floor (if that feels available).
-Sweep your left arm up and overhead and reach your left sit bone down toward the floor so you feel a stretch on the left side of your body.
+As you lean to the right side, bend your right elbow.
+Sweep your left arm up and overhead while still reaching your left sit bone down toward the floor.
+Feel a stretch on the left side of your body.
 Extend your left fingertips all the way over to the right side of the room and keep you left palm facing down towards the floor.
 Try not to collapse forward with your head or round forward in your spine.

 Rising up from the seated side stretch, place your hands behind your back and tip back enough to easily switch your legs so your right shin is crossed in front of your left.
 Then slowly start to walk your hands forward.
 This is a gentle hip opener; you should not feel this in your knees.
 If you do feel this in any way in your knees, back out.
 If it feels OK, continue to walk your hands forward, but keep your sit bones grounded on the mat.
 Soften your shoulders and keep the muscles of your face relaxed.
 Take about 5 breaths here, then slowly walk your hands back, place them behind your back, tip back slightly and switch the crossing of your legs one last time.
 Repeat this hip stretch on the second side.

 Come forward onto your hands and knees.
 Place your hands so they are shoulder distance apart, fingers spread wide with the creases of your wrists parallel to the front edge of your mat.
 Look back at your lower legs and line up your knees and feet so they are hip-width distance apart.
 With your next inhale, create a backbend through your spine, drop your belly toward the floor, and lift the crown of your head and your sit bones toward the ceiling.

 From a neutral hands and knees position, walk your hands one hand print forward.
 Keep the same hand alignment as you had in Cat-Cow.
 If you have tight shoulders, widen your hands a bit and slightly turn your hands outward toward the edges of your mat.
 Once you have your hands set, tuck your toes under and lift your hips up and back.
 Root your hands down and forward, like you’re trying to push the front edge of the mat away from you.
 Keeping your arms straight and strong, hug your outer upper arms in toward your ears.

-Take an inhale, lifting your chest and then slowly exhale and walk your hands forward.
+Take an inhale as you lift your chest and then slowly exhale and walk your hands forward.
 You can lower down onto your elbows and stack your palms, resting your forehead on your hands, or you can walk your hands all the way forward towards the front of your mat and rest your forehead on the floor.
 Keep an even weight between your right side and left. breath into your right hip, and if you feel any discomfort in either one of your knees come out of the pose.
-To release, walk your hands back, place your palms flat under your shoulders, and tucking your toes under in the back, lift your hips up and back into downward facing dog.
+To release, walk your hands back, place your palms flat under your shoulders, and tucking your toes under in the back, lift your hips up and back into Down Dog.
 Repeat on the second side.
 You can hold this pose up to a minute on both sides.

 Once you’ve placed the block in a comfortable spot, lift your chest slightly to bring your shoulders underneath you a little more.
 Rest your arms by your sides and breathe here.
 This is a supported pose so you can stay here longer then you would if you weren’t using a block.
 Focus on your breath and come back to the mantra from the beginning of the practice: “May I be peaceful, may I be happy, may I be at ease.”
 Repeat this a few times in your mind.
 To come out, push down with both feet evenly, take the block out from underneath you, and lower your hips all the way to the floor.
 Place your hands on your belly and let your knees fall into each other.
 Rest here for a breath or two.